 Part of the university, this absolutely exquisite wooden-panelled lecture hall was built in the 16th century.
 While bombed in the Second World War, it was immediately reconstructed using original materials.
 It is simply awe-inspiring, feature highly detailed anatomical wooden statues for learning.

-You can buy tickets on site for €3, which also includes a visit to the magical library on site.
+You can buy tickets on site for €3, which also includes a visit to the fairytale-like library.

 Closed during my time in Bologna, normally a climb up these towers, built in the 12th century, offers one of the best views in all of Bologna.